apache/doris/docs/en/docs/sql-manual/sql-reference/Show-Statements/SHOW-STREAM-LOAD.md

 illustrate:

+1. The default is to not record Stream Load records.
+If you want to view the records that need to be enabled on BE, `enable_stream_load_record=true`, you need to restart BE here
 1. If db_name is not specified, the current default db is used
 2. If LABEL LIKE is used, it will match the tasks whose label of the Stream Load task contains label_matcher
 3. If LABEL = is used, it will match the specified label exactly